 Photography – Art made from original negatives or from digital images

-Wearables, Leather – All leather products and wearables including clothes, scarves, hats, bags, belts, shoes
+Wearables, Leather – All wearables and leather products including clothes, scarves, hats, bags, belts, shoes

 Wood, Gourds, Furniture – All Furniture; art using wood as primary medium, including musical instruments